stack-auth/stack/docs/docs/02-customization/05-page-examples/02-signup.md

     <h1>My Custom Sign Up page</h1>
     <button onClick={async () => {
-      // this will redirect to the OAuth provider's login page await app.signInWithOAuth('google');
+      // this will redirect to the OAuth provider's login page
+      // Sign in and sign up are the same process with OAuth await app.signInWithOAuth('google');
     }}>
       Sign Up with Google